ktbaek/Excess-deaths-Denmark/README.md

 ### Sensitivity to baseline

-To explore the sensitivity to choice of baseline, I have calculated the total excess death rate for seven different baselines (Figure
+To explore the sensitivity to choice of baseline, I have calculated the total excess death rate using the above method for nine different baselines based on different reference periods (Figure 12).
-@ref(fig:excessrate-more-bases-10y-sex)).

 ![**Excess deaths for the period 2020 Q1 - 2022 Q3 depending on baseline
 reference period.** Excess deaths are defined as deaths exceeding the